 According to Genesis 39.4, "Joseph found favor in Potiphar's sight and attended him, and he made him overseer of his house and put him in charge of all that he had."
-Potiphar put Joseph in charge, and he entrusted to his care everything he owned.
+Potiphar entrusted to Joseph's care everything he owned.

-In Genesis 41.51 we read that "Joseph named his firstborn Manasseh and said, 'It is because God has made me forget all my trouble and all my father's household.'"
+In Genesis 41.51 we further read that "Joseph named his firstborn Manasseh and said, 'It is because God has made me forget all my trouble and all my father's household.'"
 "Manasseh" sounds like and may be derived from the Hebrew for "forget."